microsoft/vscode-java-debug/TestPlan.md

 ## Variable Performance Test
 1. Open test project `7.variableperformance`
 2. Open `TooManyVariables.java`, and set BP on `System.out.println("variable perf test.")`
-1. Press F5 choose `java` and F5 again to start debug
+1. Press F5 to generate `launch.json` and press F5  again to start debug
 1. Open debug view and expand the ‘this’ variable in variable view.
 1. Verify the time for expanding are less than 5 seconds
 1. Press F5, verify program terminates.